 Choose how to trade indices

-With IG, you can use CFDs to trade indices.
-CFDs are financial derivatives, which means you can use them to speculate on indices that are rising in value, as well as falling.
+With us, you can trade indices via CFDs, which are financial derivatives, which means you can use them to take a position on indices that are rising in value, as well as falling.

 |Platforms||Web platform, mobile trading app and MT4|

 *Negative balance protection is a regulatory requirement which prevents you from losing more than the funds in your account and is not a product or service of IG